 Google launched its ARCore platform during MWC that works on 100 million Android smartphones.
 A preview version of Google Lens was introduced for English-language users.

 Verizon-owned media company Oath rolled out mobile AR ad offerings that can be embedded directly into mobile apps like Yahoo Mail.
 Selecting the ad allows consumers to visualize products within their surroundings.

 MWC has gone above and beyond to demonstrate the capabilities possible with smart cities.

 Sustainable Smart city tour at MWC showcased many examples such as intelligent transportation systems to recycling solutions.
 The examples on this Tour demonstrate how the mobile industry is helping the smartest of cities to make progress on a variety of the UN’s Sustainable Development Goals (SDGs).

 While energy savings from new lighting might be the initial lure for smart cities, the long-term benefit is expected to come from data from sensors that is shared widely.

 When you look between the lines of shiny new gadgets and this year’s hottest buzzwords, the underlying theme of Mobile World Congress 2018 was delivering a quality experience to customers.
 Mobile World Congress 2018 highlighted the progress Telecom Operators are making towards digital transformation.
 Whilst digital transformation has been a goal for the operator community for several years, the industry has struggled to make this jump, with the gap increasing between Telcos and the internet players.

 However, this year there were clear signs that operators have made significant progress with Vodafone and Telefonica discussing their stories and journey towards this shift.
 Operators have developed new internal capabilities, increasingly leveraging partners’ expertise and are overcoming long-standing cultural barriers.

 The potential arising from this transformation is significant.
-The increased agility will allow organizations to compete with the Internet players and capture greater value from new digital opportunities.
+The increased agility will allow organizations to compete with Internet players and capture greater value from new digital opportunities.